mvb-online/restapi-doc/README.md

 - [ ] Add Exeptions
 - [ ] Add HTTPStatuscodes
-- [ ] Support nested domain models
+- [x] Support nested domain models
 - [x] Add annotations of fields
-- [ ] Add Blacklist for Annotations, Classes, Methods and Fields - already partly implemented, blacklist.xml is not yet definable for each generated module
+- [x] Add Blacklist for Annotations, Classes, Methods and Fields

+Nested Domain models are now retrieved via recursion, this means, that the Blacklists are very big, because we needed to blacklist all standard java objects.
+This should be avoided by probably using the @Entity annotation and/or using package names on Classes as well.